Health and Wellness

 Check out these resources for help in evaluating online health information:

 - Medical Library Association (MLA) User's Guide.
-This guide to evaluating online health information is supported by the MLA - the organization of librarians whose primary purpose is promoting reliable health, wellness, and medical information.
+This guide to evaluating online health information is supported by the MLA, the organization of librarians whose primary purpose is to promote reliable health, wellness, and medical information.

 At the Library